Department of Physics and Astronomy

 Bachelor's Degree and GPA: The requirements for admission to the graduate program consist of a bachelor's degree in physics or a related field with a grade point average of 2.7 or better on a 4-point scale.

-Graduate Record Examination: Due to Covid-19, the Graduate Record Examination (GRE) General Exam is not required for Fall 2023.
-(Note: the subject GRE in Physics is not required.)
+Graduate Record Examination: The Graduate Record Examination (GRE) General Exam is not required for Fall 2024 admission applicants.
+(Note: the subject GRE in Physics is also not required.)

 Application Deadline:

-Normally, students start their graduate program with Fall semester.
-The deadline for Fall admission to the Physics and Astronomy graduate program is January 5th.
-However, applications will continue to be reviewed until all positions are filled.
+Normally, students start their graduate program with Fall semester (applications are not considered for spring semester start).
+The deadline* for Fall 2025 admission to the Physics and Astronomy graduate program is January 6th, 2025, and after that date applications will continue to be reviewed until all positions are filled.
 Admission decisions are communicated to successful applicants by April 15th.
-Students interested in applying for admission to start Spring semester should contact the Graduate Admission committee chair (see contact info here).

 Visiting the Department: